tc39/notes/meetings/2016-11/nov-30.md

 SYG: Memory model could have a lot of undefined behavior, but this tries to be fully defined, to provide interoperability and security.
 Also need to work with WebAssembly with a common model.

-MS: Will WebAssembly use this?
+MLS: Will WebAssembly use this?

 JFB: Yes